 I try hard to make a difference in the world.
 I have demanding work and two young children whom I co-parent.

-After three years working at the centre of government I'm lecturing, blogging and starting my own think tank.
+After years in government service I'm lecturing, blogging and running my own think tank.

 I am outgoing, colourful, and ambitious.